GDSL-UL/san/docs/06-spatial_econometrics.md

 m1 <- lm('log_price ~ accommodates + bathrooms + bedrooms + beds', db)
 ```

-We use the command `lm`, for linear model, and specify the equation we want to fit using a string that relates the dependent variable (`price`) with a set of explanatory ones (`new` and `price`) by using a tilde `~` that is akin the $=$ symbol in the mathematical equation.
+We use the command `lm`, for linear model, and specify the equation we want to fit using a string that relates the dependent variable (the log of the price, `log_price`) with a set of explanatory ones (`accommodates`, `bathrooms`, `bedrooms`, `beds`) by using a tilde `~` that is akin to the $=$ symbol in the mathematical equation above.
 Since we are using names of variables that are stored in a table, we need to pass the table object (`db`) as well.

 In order to inspect the results of the model, the quickest way is to call `summary`: